 Diets can also be quite dangerous for your physical and mental health:

-- They are the most known precursor of eating disorders: This includes binge eating disorder, anorexia nervosa and bulimia nervosa.
-It has also been found that females who severely diet are actually 18 times more likely to develop an eating disorder.
+They are the most known precursor of eating challenges: This includes binge eating disorder, anorexia nervosa and bulimia nervosa.
+It has also been found that females who severely diet are actually 18 times more likely to develop an eating challenge.

 What to do instead of dieting?